AncoPetiteMer/obsidian/ML/Ml workflow/obsidian/Regularization.md

 - It performs **extremely well on the training data** (low loss).
 - But on new, unseen data (validation or test data), it performs poorly.

-This is a classic case of **overfitting**: the model is too complex and is memorizing the training data, including its noise and outliers, instead of learning generalizable patterns.
+This is a classic case of **overfitting**([[Overfitting and Underfitting]]): the model is too complex and is memorizing the training data, including its noise and outliers, instead of learning generalizable patterns.
 Regularization helps by discouraging the model from being overly complex and keeps it from "memorizing the noise."

 ---